krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 ### 4. &nbsp; Deleting elements

-Similarly, as depicted in the Figure 4-4 , to delete an element at index $i$, all elements following index $i$ must be moved forward by one position.
+Similarly, as depicted in Figure 4-4, to delete an element at index $i$, all elements following index $i$ must be moved forward by one position.

 ![Array element deletion example](array.assets/array_remove_element.png){ class="animation-figure" }